 Roofing materials such as tile, slate and copper have seen gains in popularity over the last several years, but most roofs (approximately 7 out of 10) are still installed with asphalt shingles, due in large part to their affordability.
 Despite being far less expensive than high-end roofing materials, doing a full replacement with this material is still considered to be a significant investment, with the best return resulting from a long service life.
-To optimize your roof investment, there are several steps that can help to ensure that the system lasts well into the long end of its expected usable life while requiring minimal repairs along the way.
+To optimize your roof investment, there are several steps that can help to ensure that the system lasts well into the long end of its expected usable life to minimize repairs along the way.
 These steps include:

 1) Doing regular exterior inspections – Surveying the roof can provide early warnings that can facilitate repairs before potential problems occur, or help to catch small leaks before they turn into big ones that cause extensive damage.
 Pay close attention to the flashing around structures that penetrate the roof deck such as fans, vents, and the chimney to ensure that they still have a tight fit and that they are sealed off to prevent leaks.